broadinstitute/CRISPRiTilingDesign/README.md

 The second step involves sending the chosen regions to a CRISPR design tool, which will enumerate all NGG PAM sites and apply a specificity score filter.

-To do so, first clone the CRISPRDesigner repository:
+To do so, first clone the [CRISPRDesigner repository](https://github.com/EngreitzLab/CRISPRDesigner/tree/master):

 	git clone git@github.com:EngreitzLab/CRISPRDesigner.git
 	cd CRISPRDesigner/
 	mkdir logs

 Set up snakemake pipeline by editing CRISPRDesigner/config/config.yaml to point to your region file.
-Optionally, provide a list of pre-scored gRNAs to speed the design process.
+Optionally, provide a list of pre-scored gRNAs to speed the design process (see [here](https://github.com/EngreitzLab/CRISPRDesigner/tree/master/resources)).

 Then, run the CRISPRDesigner snakemake pipeline: